pngwn/svelte-adapter/README.md

 # Use it

-Each 'adapter' is a simple function that tales a svelte component and a few options and returns a Vue or React component that can be used in Vue templates or JSX as you would expect.
+Each 'adapter' is a simple function that takes a svelte component and a few options and returns a Vue or React component that can be used in Vue templates or JSX as you would expect.
 The returned components will always have a wrapper element, by default this is a `<span>` but it can be customised.

 The adapters both have the same signature: